ximarketing/ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/index.md

 10%: Group Paper Presentation (~12 minutes, in class).
 [Details](https://ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/paper_presentation)
 15%: Data Project (start in class; no presentation).
 For details, please see information below.
 25%: Group Project (in class presentation + report).
 [Details](https://ximarketing.github.io/class/DM/0a7487be048eb10cdc3dc3812a0a7b3570e91f74/project)
-45%: Final Example (Multiple choice questions only), details to be announced later.
+45%: Final Example (Open-notes; Multiple Choice Questions Only), details to be announced later.

 **Lecture 1: Introduction to Digital Marketing**